wlingge/JED/README.md

 ### `R`

-This folder contains the R code used to generate the tables in Section 4 and any additional analysis.
+This folder contains the R code used to calculate the JED power and the R code to generate the tables in Section 4.

 The R script `R code for function to calculate JED power.R` contains the R code for function `jed_power` to calculate the JED power as the equation shown in section 4.